norcams/docs-enduser/docs/speculativeexecution.rst

 Speculative Execution Attacks
 =============================

-Last changed: 2018-01-09
+Last changed: 2018-01-10

 ..
 IMPORTANT::
+   **UPDATE 2018-01-10**
+   Kernel patches for Ubuntu 16.04 LTS and 17.10 are now available.
+See instructions below.
+New instances will have the updated kernel.

    **UPDATE 2018-01-09**
    Contrary to what's been said in this security advisory earlier, a kernel patch for Ubuntu is not yet available, however, it is expected by January 9, 2018.
-   We're sorry to have provided misleading information and will notitfy our users when a patch is availible.
+   We're sorry to have provided misleading information and will notitfy our users when a patch is available.

 .. contents::